michael-mszn/RechargeTerminal/README.md

 # How To Use

-The terminal display can be accessed under https://ellioth.othdb.de/.
+The terminal display can be accessed under your hosted website.
 To try out the User Interface, scan the displayed QR Code with your phone and select the guest profile on the login page.

 # Gallery